leolca/lectures/nlp/spellcheck.md

     - P(e | a) does not vary greatly with position.
     - P(ent | ant) is highly dependent upon position.
     - People rarely mistype *antler* as *entler*, but often mistype *reluctant* as *reluctent*.
+  - It employs learned rules or transformations from a training corpus.

 ---